- To support the advancement and leadership of women in academic medicine

 "Pipeline" and cohort studies have shown that the slow advancement of women in medical academia is not due to lack of women in the pipeline over the past 25 years.
 Rather, other factors function as barriers for women faculty.
 These issues must be identified and addressed if academic medicine is to benefit from the large pool of talented women that now make up half of all medical students.

-As of 2007-08, University of Pennsylvania School of Medicine data indicate that Penn is making progress in the promotion and hiring of women faculty, although there is clearly much work to be done so that all faculty can reach their full potential. (see Graph-3, Graph-4)
+The most recent FOCUS data indicate that Penn is making progress in the promotion and hiring of women faculty.
+There is however much work to be done so that all faculty can reach their full potential. (see Graph-3, Graph-4)

 - Association of American Medical Colleges.
 Women in US Academic Medicine: Statistics and Medical School Benchmarking 2005-6.